IGNF/odeon/docs/metrics.rst

 The class strategy is the even more precise view but only looks at the performance of each class one by one and independently.
 Example of a confusion matrix for a class in  a multiclass case, here class A.

-.. list-table:: Confusion Matrice for micro strategy
+.. list-table:: Confusion Matrice for class A
    :widths: 20 20 20 20

    * -
      - A
      - B